maheratashfaraz/fe-am/README.md

 ## Getting started

-After cloning the repo, you need to navigate to the `app` folder and create `.env` file.
+After cloning the repo, you need to navigate to the root folder and create `.env` file.
 In your .env file you need to have following variables:

 REACT_APP_API_BASE_URL=https://api.themoviedb.org/3/

 REACT_APP_TOKEN = `please ask for the token`

-After that run the following commands from the app directory:
+After that run the following commands from the root:

 `npm install`